chaostools/B-Browser/README.md

 </P>

 # Baby Browser
-My take at the system's WebView in 36 hours
+My take at the system's WebView ;) It's A minimal browser, like a baby coz i don't know how it works  xD.
+Just made this in past few hours for learning Android Webview

 ## Screen-Shots
 <p align=center>